-- 6.35 Figure 6-6 illustrates where Flood Zone 2 and Flood Zone 3 have been classified by the Environment Agency (EA). - 6.36 In the year 1 April 2017 to 31 March 2018, there were initially 16 planning applications objected to by the Environment Agency (EA).
-15 were objected to as the developments would be at risk of flooding or would increase the risk of flooding elsewhere and one was objected to on the grounds that the development would adversely affect water quality.
-However, none were been approved contrary to EA advice: - Six original objections withdrawn based on revised Flood Risk Assessments (FRA) and/or conditions imposed; - Three were withdrawn by the applicant; - Five were refused; - Two are pending decision/consideration.
+- 6.37 Figure 6-6 illustrates where Flood Zone 2 and Flood Zone 3 have been classified by the Environment Agency (EA). - 6.38 In the year 1 April 2018 to 31 March 2019, there were initially 14 planning applications objected to by the Environment Agency (EA) as the developments would be at risk of flooding or would increase the risk of flooding elsewhere (compared to 16 from the previous year).
+There were no planning applications objected to on the grounds that the development would adversely affect water quality.
+However, none have been approved contrary to EA advice (the same as the previous year): - Nine original objections withdrawn based on revised Flood Risk Assessments (FRA) and/or conditions imposed; - One was withdrawn by the applicant; - Two were refused (one at appeal); - Two are pending decision/consideration.